ricardopieper/ProphetService/README.md

 After installing OpenBlas and checking whether libuv is installed, run `cmake . & make`.

 ##Running

+You'll need to install Cassandra first, and then run the ProphetWeb app first, to create the database tables.

 To run the application, run `./ProphetService $IP $PORT`, where `$IP` and `$PORT` are the IP address and port of Cassandra's installation.